quic-go/quic-go/README.md

 - Basic protocol with support for QUIC version 30, 31 and 32
 - HTTP/2 support
 - Crypto (RSA for signing, curve25519 for KEX, chacha20-poly1305 as cipher)
-- Basic loss detection (currently only fast retransmission) & retransmission
+- Loss detection and retransmission (currently fast retransmission & RTO)
-- Flow Control when sending
+- Flow Control
 - Congestion control using cubic

 Major TODOs: